HOA Volleyball Powerleague presented by Active Ankle

 Rules, Format, and Policies

 The Powerleague will be made available to Gold-level girls teams in the 12 thru 18 and under divisions.
 Powerleague I with 11 teams is offered in all age groups, a second division (Powerleague II) with 9 teams is offered in the age divisions 14, 15, 16 and 17.
-Teams who qualify for either of the Powerleagues will be required to participate or loose their entry fee.
+Teams who qualify for either of the Powerleagues will be required to participate or lose their full entry fee.
+Teams who register for other tournaments on the Powerleague playing dates for their division, prior to completion of the Powerleague qualifiers, are automatically disqualified from playing in the Powerleague and lose their full entry fee.

 The general play format for the Powerleague will involve three play dates, one for the qualifying tournament (QT) and two actual league play dates.
 The Qualifying Tournament will be an all day event.
 Subsequent Powerleague rounds will also involve two full days of competition.
 Each Powerleague will consist of single round robin competition.